espressif/esp-sr/docs/en/vadnet/README.rst

 Overview
 --------

-VADNet uses a model structure and data processing flow similar to WakeNet, for more details, you can refer to :doc:`AFE <../wake_word_engine/README>`
+VADNet uses a model structure and data processing flow similar to WakeNet, for more details, you can refer to :doc:`WakeNet <../wake_word_engine/README>`

 VADNet is trained by about 5,000 hours of Chinese data, 5,000 hours of English data, and 5,000 hours of multilingual data.